raspberrypi/pico-setup/README.md

 ## Debugging with OpenOCD and GDB

 To debug programs on the Pico-series microcontroller, you first need to attach a debugger such as the [Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#getting-started).
-Once that's done, you can attach OpenOCD to your Pico-series microcontroller with this command (replace `rp2040.cfg` with `rp2040.cfg` or `rp2350.cfg`, depending on which chip is on your board):
+Once that's done, you can attach OpenOCD to your Pico-series microcontroller with this command (replace `rp2040.cfg` with `rp2350.cfg`, if using an RP2350-bashed board like a Pico 2):
 ```bash
 openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000"
 ```